The Agency Gap in AI-Supported Writing: How Reactive and Proactive Agent Designs Shape Multimodal Reasoning: Methods

+Learners' generative AI literacy was measured using the Generative AI Literacy Assessment Test (GLAT; \citealt{jin2024glat}), a performance-based 20-item multiple-choice instrument.
+The items cover four dimensions represented in the full instrument, understanding, applying, creating with, and making ethical judgements about GenAI, and each item has four response options.
+A corrected total score was calculated, with higher scores indicating stronger GenAI literacy.
+The GLAT was selected instead of a self-report confidence scale because it assesses demonstrated knowledge and judgement relevant to prompting, evaluating, and using generative systems.

-We assessed learners' generative AI literacy using the Generative AI Literacy Assessment Test (GLAT) \cite{jin2024glat}.
-This 20-item instrument was selected for its established validity and reliability.
-Face validity was ensured through expert review and revision, while content validity was evaluated with 204 participants to confirm item relevance, comprehensiveness and comprehensibility.
-Structural validity and internal consistency were confirmed using classical test theory and item response theory, supporting a reliable two-parameter logistic (2PL) model (Cronbach’s \(\alpha = 0.76\)) and robust factor structure (\(\chi^2(133) = 135.06\), \(p > .05\), \(\text{RMSEA} = 0.007\), 90\% CI \([0, 0.035]\)).
-As the 2PL model accounts only for item difficulty and discrimination, we applied a correction-for-guessing formula \cite{thorndike1991measurement} to control for potential guessing effects (Eq.
-1).
+Published validation evidence includes expert review for face validity and a 204-participant study of item relevance, comprehensiveness, and clarity.
+Structural validity and internal consistency were examined using classical test theory and item response theory, supporting a stable two-parameter logistic model (Cronbach's $\alpha = 0.76$; $\chi^2(133) = 135.06$, $p > .05$; $\text{RMSEA} = 0.007$, 90\% CI [0, 0.035]).
+Because the 2PL model accounts for item difficulty and discrimination but not guessing, the present study applied the published correction-for-guessing formula \citep{thorndike1991measurement}:

-In this formula, \(CS\) represents the final score corrected for guessing behaviours, \(R\) denotes the number of correctly answered items by a given participant, \(W\) denotes the number of wrongly answered items, and \(C\) denotes the number of answer choices per item, which is four for the GLAT.
+where $CS$ is the corrected score, $R$ the number of correct responses, $W$ the number of incorrect responses, and $C$ the number of choices per item (four in the GLAT).
+The present analysis treated the corrected total as an observed continuous predictor and relied on the instrument's published validation evidence; no new factor validation was attempted in the current modest sample.
+The complete item set and dimension labels are provided in Appendix~\ref{sec:appendix-GLAT}.